physicsSorcererKing/react-vite-template/README.md

 # React Vite Template

+## Please change package.json [name, version, license, author] fields to yours.

-#### This template provides a basic setup for developing React applications using Vite with TypeScript.
+### This template provides a basic setup for developing React applications using Vite with TypeScript.

 ---